 Is this the recipe for Shoney’s strawberry pie?

-While this recipe is similar to the classic Shoney’s strawberry pie, this one doesn’t call for jello, so it’s not exactly the same.
+While this recipe is similar to the classic Shoney’s strawberry pie, this one doesn’t call for gelatin, so it’s not exactly the same.
 This recipe is simpler, and the glaze is lighter.

 You can store this pie on the counter at room temperature for a couple of days, or you can store in the refrigerator.